markbirss/SeniorResearchRadios/README.md

 Your hardware is ready.
 Now, the code!

 Clone this repo using `git clone https://github.com/Matthew1231A/SeniorResearchRadios.git` and use `cd SeniorResearchRadios` to locate the repository.
-After installing the libraries above using the command line, run the files located within the folders 1 and 2.
-Folder 1 is the transmitter and folder 2 is the receiver.
-Eventually, both will be able to transcieve and no designation will be necessary.
+After installing the libraries above using the command line, create a file named `config.py`.
+This file follows the standard Python dictionary format for specifying the existance of the various physical implements.

-When executed in Thonny, the included IDE, the master should return a confirmation and the slave should recieve the number sent.
-Updates to this readme will reflect code updates and changes.
+Finally, show time!
+Run `transceive.py`.
+This script is the master controller and handles all aspects of reception, transception, and processing.
+Once the file is run, that's it!
+Drive and let the radios do their thing.